neha-kay/Kiko-plus/_posts/2015-06-02-you-couchsurf-whats-that.md

 ### Is Couchsurfing safe?
 Aren't you effectively staying in random people's houses?

-Indeed you are staying in the house of people you haven't met but references help make the experience safer.
+It's true that you're staying in the house of people you haven't met but references help make the experience safer.
 Each member of the Couchsurfing community has a profile which looks something like this:

 <p align="center">
   <img src="/images/couchsurfing-guide/cs-profile.png">